xyproto/pixelpusher/README.md

 Module for concurrent software rendering.

-Uses SDL2 and draws everything to a `[]uint32` pixel buffer before rendering.
+Everything is drawn to a `[]uint32` pixel buffer before rendering.

-Can draw software-rendered triangles concurrently!
+Can draw software-rendered triangles concurrently.

-## Example usage
+## Example usage, with SDL2

 ```go
 package main